bbc/psammead/packages/components/psammead-media-indicator/README.md

 Top story promos can also have related stories links called `Index Alsos`.
 When an Index Also item is a video, audio or photogallery, an icon should be displayed with the content using the `MediaIndicator` component passing the `isInline` prop.

-We expect users to add their own spacing around this component where relevant.
+When using this component ensure you add the relevant spacing.

 ```jsx
 import MediaIndicator from '@bbc/psammead-media-indicator';